Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Rocket

 Rocket or ‘arugula’ is another popular aphrodisiac.
 These leafy greens are part of the Brassicaceae family and are well known for their distinct, peppery flavour.
-Ancient Egyptians and Romans were particularly fond of this leaf vegetable and called it a ‘potent aphrodisiac’ during the first century.
-Rocket has incredible detoxifying properties; arugula leaf extract contains phytonutrients that are high in antioxidants and are thought to increase testosterone levels, libido, potency and fertility.
+Rocket has incredible detoxifying properties; arugula leaf extract contains phytonutrients that are high in antioxidants, and are thought to increase testosterone levels, libido, potency and fertility.

-The Romans believed rocket to be a highly effective aphrodisiac, so much so that it was prohibited from being grown in the monastery gardens of the Roman Catholic Church.
+Ancient Egyptians and Romans were particularly fond of rocket and called it a ‘potent aphrodisiac’ during the first century.
+The Romans considered it a highly effective aphrodisiac, so much so that rocket was prohibited from being grown in the monastery gardens of the Roman Catholic Church.
+(Nothing to get your jets going like a bit of rocket!)

 Try this Chilli Rocket Pesto Lamb Chops with Yoghurt.